-Owning a winery is the dream of many a successful businessman.
+Owning a winery is the dream of many successful businessmen.
 In South Africa, quite a few wineries are privately owned and operated.
 Not only is the beauty of the Cape Winelands enticing, but what could be more seductive than the thought of serving a wine complete with your own family name and crest?
-Take a look at this Napa Valley, California, video to get the picture.

 Relatively new to the industry is another IT man, Dave Lello.
 He brings a wealth of wine knowledge, having had a keen interest in the subject for most of his life.
 His enthusiasm for wine is matched by his love of Italy and Africa.
 And this shows in the name he has chosen for his wine venture, Stellakaya.

 Stellakaya is next door to IT titan Jeremy Ord’s Waterford (each owns a chunk of what was the Stellenrust farm, previously owned by the Stuttaford family) and its neighbors include De Trafford, Vriesenhof, and Stellenzicht.
 And so it’s clear Lello has sought out fine terroir.

 Not only is he building an Italian-style winery, but he will also incorporate a Mediterranean village centered on a piazza.
 Built from Table Mountain sandstone and boasting a terracotta roof, it will have a tasting room, craft market, chapel, and fusion restaurant.
 All of which are calculated to entice tourists to the Stellenbosch valley.
 To learn more about wines in America. see also this post about Knipprath Cellars in Spokane, in the Pacific Northwest.

 The Cabernets and Merlots of three vintages show subtle hints of mulberries, and blueberries, underpinned by hints of vegetables, damp leaves, minerals, and earth, on the nose.
 There is great intensity with good structure on the palate.